All White Look for Ruth E. Carter Costume Designer Blog Post

 2019: Costume Designers Guild, Career Achievement Award

-According to an online source, a retrospective traveling exhibition of her work, “Dress Code: 35 Years of Ruth E. Carter’s Afrocentric Movie Costumes” will travel to museums worldwide beginning late 2019.
+According to an online source, a retrospective traveling exhibition of her work, “Dress Code: 35 Years of Ruth E. Carter’s Afrocentric Movie Costumes,” will travel to museums worldwide in late 2019.

-By now, we all know the importance and the role of the costume designer, the ultimate in visual storytelling, bringing characters to life on film.
+By now, we all know the costume designer’s importance and role, the ultimate in visual storytelling, bringing characters to life on film.

-Remember Alfred Hitchcock’s exclusive use of costume designer, Edith Head?
-Some of my favorite Hitchcock film noir movies, Notorious, Rear Window, The Birds, To Catch A Thief, The Man Who Knew Too Much, Vertigo, and Marnie.
-Edith won her eight Oscars when she worked for Universal Pictures.
-The most honored costume designer and woman in Academy Award history to date.
+Remember Alfred Hitchcock’s exclusive use of costume designer Edith Head?
+Some of my favorite Hitchcock film noir movies are Notorious, Rear Window, The Birds, To Catch A Thief, The Man Who Knew Too Much, Vertigo, and Marnie.
+Edith won her eight Oscars when she worked for Universal Pictures—the most honored costume designer and woman in Academy Award history to date.

 Marvel, Black Panther character

 Did you notice I focused only on the female characters from Black Panther?
 Sure, there were fictional Wakanda kings, warriors, and geniuses.
-You had to admire, women being front and center with many demonstrations of female resilience while portraying superhero qualities.
+You had to admire women’s front-and-center presence and many demonstrations of female resilience while portraying superhero qualities.
 How about Shuri’s engineering genius?

-Happy Birthday, Ruth🎈Congratulations on being the first African American for an Academy Award for Costume Design.
+Happy Birthday, Ruth🎈Congratulations on being the first African American to an Academy Award for Costume Design.
 And to history-making Black Panther for Best Production and Best Original Score.
-It’s worth noting the movie is the highest grossing non-Avengers film in the Marvel Cinematic Universe and the 9th highest-grossing flick of all time.
+It’s worth noting the movie is the highest-grossing non-Avengers film in the Marvel Cinematic Universe and the 9th highest-grossing flick of all time.

 As always, thank you for reading.
 Have a fabulous and healthy week.